OpenTelemetry / OTLP

 Customizing OpenShift Defaults

 The openshift-logging tenancy mode contains its own set of default attributes.
 Some of these attributes (called “required attributes”) can not be removed by applying a custom configuration, because they are needed for other OpenShift components to function properly.
 Other attributes (called “recommended attributes”) are provided but can be disabled in case they influence performance negatively.
 The complete set of attributes is documented in the data model repository.
+The default configuration only lists the stream labels of the data model, because the mapping to structured metadata is Loki’s default.

 Because the OpenShift attribute configuration is applied based on the tenancy mode, the simplest configuration is to just set the tenancy mode and not apply any custom attributes.
 This will provide instant compatibility with the other OpenShift tools.